PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Experiment -- Summarization of public hearing transcripts using ChatGPT

-In this experiment, we prompted ChatGPT using the custom GPT to generate a metadata structure similar to the one provided by the dataset, which includes individuals and their opinions.
-Considering all the transcripts in the dataset, 4\,238 opinions were extracted by the custom GPT.
+In this experiment, we prompted ChatGPT to generate a structured summary (metadata) that includes individuals and their opinions.
+Considering all the transcripts in the dataset, a total of 4\,238 opinions were extracted.

-Table \ref{tab:results} shows the statistics of recall and precision using the proposed method after running the experiment in the 206 samples of the dataset.
-The average recall was 44.9\%, meaning the custom GPT prompt recovered nearly half of the relevant opinions for each sample of the dataset.
-On the other hand, the average precision was 24.8\%, indicating that for each relevant opinion in the sample, the custom GPT also generated three other opinions.
+Table \ref{tab:results} shows the recall and precision statistics from our experiment on the 206 dataset samples.
+The average recall was 44.9\%, meaning the ChatGPT retrieved nearly half of the relevant opinions for each sample.
+On the other hand, the average precision was 24.8\%, which indicates that, for every relevant opinion generated, it also produced roughly three other opinions.